 3. Studio 189

-Pour Les Femmes was founded after actress Robin Wright and Karen Fowler took a trip to Congo and learned about the struggles of many of the women there.
-Their sleepwear provides comfort to the wearer and economic security for the women living in conflict regions.
-Obviously, I love the socially conscious sleepwear but I’m also a fan of the super chic minimalist shirt dresses and tops they craft, too.
+Pour Les Femmes was founded after House of Cards actress Robin Wright and her pal Karen Fowler took a trip to Congo and learned about the struggles of many of the women there.
+Today, their soft organic cotton and bamboo sleepwear provides comfort to the wearer and economic security for the women living in conflict regions.
+I love the socially conscious sleepwear, but I’m also a fan of the super chic minimalist shirt dresses and tops they craft, too.

 Image 1: Getty Images

 Jane on the top rated Netflix series Jane the Virgin is one of my favourite relatable females on TV, so I was thrilled to learn Gina Rodriguez, the actress who plays Jane, is just as awesome in real life as she is on screen.

 Gina is one of the co-founders of Naja, an underwear line dedicated to making a positive social impact and encouraging female empowerment.
 Naja’s garment factory mainly employs single mothers or the female head of the household.
 They make above-market wages and have great education and healthcare benefits.
 And in keeping with Gina’s personality, Naja’s designs are feminine, sexy, and a little bit cheeky!